A camellia at Massee Lane Gardens in Fort Valley, Georgia

 In the early 1900s, fishermen used hollow glass balls on their nets as markers.
 Occasionally these balls would wash up on Jekyll Island’s beach for lucky beachcombers to find.
 In the spirit of those early “finds” Jekyll Island commissions artists from across the country to create one-of-a-kind glass balls.
 Throughout January and February, treasure seekers can hunt for the glass balls around the island.
 Each float is marked with a special tag and instructions for treasure finders to register their find at the Jekyll Island Guest Information Center.

 What’s more romantic that looking at stars?
-The Fernbank Science Center planetarium has three different programs running in February: Earth, Moon & Sun; A Black History Tribute: Head to the Sky; and Phantom of the Universe.
+The Fernbank Science Center planetarium has several different programs running in February.
 In addition, Fernbank’s observatory is open on Thursdays and Fridays for viewing the real night sky.